 - Demonstrate the ability to identify individual learning needs related to alcohol and other drugs and enhance evidence-based practice through independent self-directed learning.

-- Show evidence of critical analysis and synthesis of scholarly and evidence-based literature within the alcohol and other drugs field.
+- Show evidence of critical analysis and synthesis of scholarly and evidence-based literature within the alcohol and other drug field.

 - Present professional portfolio entries that comprehensively demonstrate fulfilment of self-identified learning outcomes in relation to alcohol and other drugs.